sureshbathala01/Primary-Vagrant/README.md

 ###Postfix Configuration

 Postfix is configured and set to use your host computer as a mail relay.
 To receive messages you can use the built in [MailCatcher installation](http://mailcatcher.pv:1080) (this will prevent your real SMTP mail server and mailbox from getting too much abuse).

+###WP Test Data
+WP Test can be installed via the instructions at (https://github.com/manovotny/wptest).
+Test data is found in *[Primary Vagrant Folder]/sites/wordpress/wptest* on your host machine.

 ##Note